 At the time of launch in 2015, KeepKey retailed a high price.
 With more established competitors, the price is now considerably lower at US$79.

-In addition, the KeepKey can be protected by PIN code and backed up with 18 to 24 word recovery seeds.
+In addition, the KeepKey can be protected by a PIN code and is backed up by a 12 word recovery sentence.
 These features however are basically expected in hardware wallets nowadays with both the Ledger and Trezor having the same.

 Specifically, the KeepKey has number randomisation to prevent hackers from stealing your cryptocurrencies with malware.
 This is where the location of the PIN numbers is randomised each time.

-KeepKey however does not go into any further details on their security features.
+KeepKey, however, does not go into any further details on its security features.

 Ledger (yes the ones behind the Ledger Nano X) has previously discovered a physical vulnerability in the Trezor and KeepKey hardware wallets which allows hackers to access to your recovery phrase in less than 5 minutes if they physically have your device.
 Unfortunately this vulnerability appears to be completely unfixable as it relates to how the devices are manufactured.
 Here we discuss this vulnerability in a bit more detail in relation to the Trezor.